adhaase/Upward-Mobility/README.md

 # Statistical Methods used in analysis:
 * Created 95% confidence intervals utilizing the Wilson method
-* Conducted hypothesis testing via the Likelihood Ratio test (as the dataset provided full binomial data, something like ANOVA/Tukey, etc. would have been unncessary)
+* Conducted hypothesis testing via the Likelihood Ratio test (as the dataset provided full binomial data, something like ANOVA/Tukey, etc. would have been unnecessary)